 In October 1987, a group of private sector businesses and service organizations appealed in an open letter to the government of the day and to the political parties to re-establish the rule of law and security of the people.

 Under the direction of the President of the Jamaica Hotel and Tourist Association, Mr. Gordon “Butch” Stewart, they set out to raise the funds to assist the national effort.
 After raising $1.3 million and due consideration, it was decided that the most direct and suitable programme in the fight against crime that the PSOJ could initiate would be to bring about a partnership between the media, the private sector, the police and the community by offering rewards for information leading to the arrest of criminals and the recovery of stolen property, illegal firearms and illegal narcotics.
 Of critical importance was an option of anonymity for informants being built into the process.
-This led to the decision to initiate a “Crime Stoppers” programme similar to those that operate in the United States, Canada and numerous countries around the world.
+This led to the decision to initiate a “Crime Stoppers” programme like those in the United States, Canada and numerous other countries.

 On September 6, 1989 the Crime Stop programme was officially launched.

 The Crime Stop offices are housed at the Office of the Commissioner of Police.
-Members of the force- referred to as Counselors – answer the Crime Stop Hot Lines and follow up on the information given to the Police for action.
-The counselors work on a shift basis so as to ensure a 24 hour, 7 day a week monitoring of the telephones.
+Trained Counselors answer the Crime Stop Tip Lines and follow up on the information given to the Police for action.
+The counselors work on a shift basis so as to ensure a 24-hour, 7 day a week monitoring of the telephones.
 The Counselors responsibilities include the following:

-• Maintaining an efficient follow up system to obtain feedback from investigating officer on a daily basis.
+- Maintaining an efficient follow up system to obtain feedback from investigating officer daily.

 HOW THE PROGRAMME WORKS